-"Visit San Basilio de Palenque, the first free town of America, while you immerse into living African culture in America through history, music, gastronomy, heritage, and contact with locals."
+"Visit San Basilio de Palenque, the first free town of America, while you immerse into living African culture in America through history, music, gastronomy, heritage, and shared experiences with locals."

-We will pick you up at 8:00 am to take you to La Boquilla a suburb of Cartagena threatened by urbanization where a project of resistance and social change through drums is taking place.
-Here you will learn about drums and rhythms with drum builders and teachers who teach music to kids from the neighborhood as a way to keep them out of drugs and child labor.
-Historically, drums have been instruments of culture, communication, and resistance to African populations in America and have remained in Colombian culture through local music.
-During this 45 minute workshop, you will be able to try some rhythms in any drum you choose and learn from the experts.
+You will be picked up at 8:00 am to take you to La Boquilla a suburb of Cartagena threatened by urbanization, where projects of resistance and social change are taking place through drums and music.
+Here, you will learn about percussion rhythms from drum makers and teachers, who teach music to kids as a way to keep them out of drugs and child labor.
+Historically, drums have been instruments of culture, communication, and resistance to African populations in America.
+These rhythms remain in Colombian culture through local Afro-Colombian music genres, serving as tools for transformation and resistance.
+During this 45-minute workshop, you will be able to try some rhythms in any drum you choose and learn from the experts.

-After this activity, we will head to San Basilio de Palenque in an hour and a half ride towards Montes de María region.
-As you move to this place, you can learn about the African exodus and slavery situation during the colonial period through our local guide.
-When we arrive, we will be received with a warm welcome and introduced to the town through historical context, music, and gastronomy in a local's house.
+After this activity, you will head to San Basilio de Palenque in an hour and a half ride towards Montes de María region.
+As you move to this place, you can learn about the African exodus and slavery situation during the colonial period accompanied by a local guide.
+When you arrive, you will be received with a warm welcome and introduced to the town through historical context, music, and gastronomy in a local's house.

-We will leave the house to walk through the town and visit the most recognized places, monuments, murals, graffitis, and even enter Master Rafael Cassiani Cassiani for a music demonstration.
-When we finish, we will return to the house to have a delicious local's dish for lunch served in a very particular way.
-You can try eating like locals do or ask for regular fork and knife.
-Afterward, we will walk to another part of town and learn about Champeta, a local music genre with enormous African influence.
+You will leave the house to walk through the town and visit the most recognized places, monuments, murals, graffiti, and even enter Master Rafael Cassiani Cassiani’s house for a music demonstration.
+When finished, you will return to the house to have a delicious local lunch served in a very traditional way.
+Afterward, you will walk to another part of town and learn about Champeta, a local music genre with enormous African influence.

-Finally, we will return to Cartagena to leave you at your hotel.
+Finally, you will return to Cartagena to your hotel.

 This is an intercultural experience, so be ready to live something very different from usual.